A Revised Structured System for Parenting Coordination

 A Process, Not a Personality

-• a mandatory Communication Agreement with strict limits on tone, length, timing, and proportionality;
+• a mandatory standard Communication Agreement with strict limits on tone, length, timing, and proportionality;

-• the Communication Agreement operationalizes the duty to consult regarding shared parental responsibilities under section 40(2) of the Family Law Act through a regulated process, not persuasion;
+• Communication techniques (such as BIFF, no JADE, no DARVO, and Make a Proposal) taught to operationalize the duty to consult regarding shared parental responsibilities under section 40(2) of the Family Law Act through a regulated process, not persuasion;

 • application of section 37 best‑interest factors as an objective standard, not a strategic argument; and